erensayar/ToDoApp/README.md

     * user1 P4ssword
     * user2 P4ssword...

-# I Prepared Requests:
+# I Prepared Requests
 You can find .har and .json file for import to request program.
+(Authorization information is embedded some files.
+Check the header.)

 Directory: Backend > Requests
 Request Samples:

 Some Requests:

 ![Requests](/ToDoApp-Backend/Requests/SomeRequestsIMG.PNG)

 # Prepare Docker Image:

-* First Of All Get Docker https://docs.docker.com/engine/install/ubuntu/#install-from-a-package (I paste for linux setup.
-And this method install docker with downloaded packages.
-If you want you can use another way)

 * Switch to project directory to access dockerfile and then create docker image.